transcriptaze/vpd/GUIDE.md

 _Notes:_
 1. Blissfully ignores the command if the input does not exist.
-2. Deleting an input referenced by other components will set those entities adrift to drift around aimlessly, so hopefully it was what you really wanted to do and also have a backup handy.
+2. Deleting an input referenced by other components will set those entities loose to drift around aimlessly, so hopefully it was what you really wanted to do and also have a backup handy.

 _Examples_